xXenvy/SelfBotClient/docs/_build/html/_sources/library/Http.rst.txt

 HTTP
 ======

 A :class:`SelfBotClient.http` It mainly handles requests to discord or detect ratelimit.
-It also has its own session.
 ---------------------------

 .. automodule:: SelfBotClient.http